heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 this course, either baremetal or in Windows Subsystem for Linux (WSL).
 It will be useful in your future to have a bit of experience with it as well.

-## _"I'm a embedded/network/security/data science engineer, why do I have this course?"_

-Network communication is everywhere.
-You will need to communicate with other devices, servers, etc. and they communicate between them as well.

-This course sets the basis for the rest of your studies.
-You will need to know how to communicate with other devices, how to send and receive data, how to encode it, etc. This course will give you the necessary knowledge to understand how it works and how to do it.

 ## _"I have an ARM computer, is this an issue?"_

 If you have an ARM computer (Apple Silicon M1/M2 for example), some parts of the